Schedule Free Consultation

 You’d be hard-pressed to find anyone who would prefer to pay more of their income to the federal government than necessary.
 Your goal as a taxpayer is typically to pay the IRS as little money as possible.
 As such, you may be wondering whether you have to report your personal injury settlement when you file your taxes this year.
 After all, if you’ve already been through the stress of an injury and a subsequent lawsuit, you’d hate for a portion of that compensation to be taken away by the government in the form of taxes.

-Fortunately, if you’ve completed your case and received your settlement, the general rule is that the proceeds from a personal injury claim won’t be taxable under federal or state law.
+Fortunately, if you’ve completed your personal injury case and received your settlement, the general rule is that the proceeds from a personal injury claim won’t be taxable under federal or state law.
 However, there are a few exceptions to the rule.

 Is Your Personal Injury Settlement Taxable?

 You’ve been through a devastating personal injury as a result of another person’s negligence.
-After fighting for your rights before or during trial, you sign the release, and your case is resolved.
+After fighting for your rights before or during the trial, you sign the release, and your case is resolved.
 Now what?
 In a perfect world, you’ll get your money quickly and get back to living your life.
 However, there are certain scenarios in which you may have to give a portion of this revenue back to the government when you file your taxes.

-The first question you have to ask yourself is whether your personal injury is related to a physical injury or sickness.
+The first question you have to ask yourself is whether your personal injury is related to physical injuries or sickness.
 For instance, did you break your leg or suffer a traumatic brain injury as a result of another at-fault individual?
 Were you negligently exposed to a virus or infection?
 If so, it doesn’t matter whether you settled the case before or after filing a personal injury lawsuit in court, nor whether you went to trial and won a verdict.
 Neither the federal government nor the State of California can tax you on the settlement or verdict proceeds in most personal injury claims.

 However, if you have a claim for emotional distress or employment discrimination that has nothing to do with a physical injury, your settlement or verdict would be taxable.